nanomsg/mangos-v1/README.md

 This makes heavy use of go channels, internally, but it can operate on systems that lack support for cgo.

+NOTE: The repository has moved from github.com/go-mangos/mangos.
+Please import using nanomsg.org/go-mangos.
+Also, be advised that the master branch of this repository may contain breaking changes.
+Therefore, consider using a tag, such as v1, to ensure that you have the latest stable version.

 The reference implementation of the SP protocols is available as [nanomsg&trade;](http://www.nanomsg.org); there is also an effort to implement an improved and more capable version of nanomsg called [NNG&trade;](https://github.com/nanomsg/nng).

 The design is intended to make it easy to add new transports with almost trivial effort, as well as new topologies ("protocols" in SP terminology.)